konveyor/tackle2-ui/client/src/app/hooks/table-controls/DOCS.md

 An item can be clicked to mark it as "active", which usually opens a drawer on the page to show more detail.
 Note that this is distinct from expansion and selection and these features can all be used together.
 Active row state is simply a single id value (number or string) for the active item, derived from the `idProperty` config argument (see [Unique Identifiers](#unique-identifiers)).

 - The active row feature requires no config arguments.
-- Active row state is provided by `useActiveRowState` or `useActiveRowUrlParams`.
+- Active row state is provided by `useActiveRowState`.
 - Active row shorthand functions are provided by `getActiveRowDerivedState`.
 - A `useEffect` call which prevents invalid state after an item is deleted is provided by `useActiveRowEffects`.